-The Costa Brava region possesses some of the most spectacular coastal scenery in Spain (particularly to the north of the region) and has a climate which is usually warm and sunny.
+The Costa Brava region possesses some of the most spectacular coastal scenery in Spain (particularly to the north of the region) and has a climate which is warm and sunny for most of the year.
 The area has a brilliant light quality which has caught the eye of many an artist over the centuries.

 Some of Spain's finest beaches are located in the Costa Brava, and local wines and seafood are of the highest quality.
 As Dali portrayed in his many paintings of the region, Costa Brava has an "embarrassment of riches".

-One thing of note is that many of the Costa Brava beaches consist of coarse sand (it almost feels like builder's sand, particularly around the Blanes area) or pebbled beaches, and this may be a factor in where you decide to stay.
+One thing of note is that many of the Costa Brava beaches consist of coarse sand (particularly around the Blanes area) or pebbled beaches, and this may be a factor in where you decide to stay.

 If you are looking for a budget-break there are campsites throughout the region, and the climate means you can camp late into the year.